 Communication & Information

-In its work Sector aims three principal strategic objectives such as promoting the free flow of ideas and universal access to information, promoting the expression of pluralism and cultural diversity in the media and world information networks, promoting access for all to ICTs.
+UNESCO’s Communication and Information programme is rooted in UNESCO’s Constitution, which mandates the Organization to promote the “free flow of ideas by word and image”.
+UNESCO works towards three principal strategic objectives: (i) promoting the free flow of ideas and universal access to information, (ii) promoting the expression of pluralism and cultural diversity in the media and world information networks, (iii) promoting access for all to ICTs.